Matthias-Fauconneau/serenity/README.md

  - distribution-radius[-scaled]-normalized
   Pore size distribution normalized by the total volume (including rock (is a PDF (sums to 1)))
 - volume
-  Volume of the connected pore space in voxels
+  %Volume of the connected pore space in voxels
 - volume-total
   Total volume of the discrete cylinder in voxels
 - porosity